How to Learn Words for Scrabble

 Memorize Words Through Retrieval

-After having a sense of what you want to know, you can get into seriously memorizing them.
-The good thing is you do not need to know what the words mean.
+After having a sense of which words you want to learn, you can get serious about memorizing them.
+The good thing is you don’t need to know the word definitions.
 You mainly just need to know how they are spelled.

-To start, either find or make a short list of words you would like to start working on.
-It is good to have something specific like only-vowel or hook words that were explained previously.
-This way it will be an attainable goal in an organized layout.
+To start, either find or make a short list of words you want to start learning.
+It is good to have something specific such as only-vowel or hook words, as explained previously.
+This way, you’ll have an attainable goal in an organized layout.

-To learn words with memory retrieval, you practice recalling the words you have learned throughout the day.
-Try reading the words a couple of times then quiz yourself to see if you can remember them.
-It can be very effective over time when done consistently.
+To learn words with memory retrieval, practice recalling the words you have learned throughout the day.
+Try reading the words a couple of times, then quiz yourself to see if you can remember them.
+This method is very effective over time when done consistently.

 Another way to quiz yourself is by using flashcards.
-You can make these by putting hint letters on one side then putting several words that use those letters as part of the word on the answer side.
-This would be like having OIS as the hint then having the words be foisons, oboists, hoises, and so on.
+You can make these by putting hint letters on one side of the flashcard and writing several words that use those letters on the other side.
+For example, write OIS as the hint, then write foisons, oboists, hoises, etc. on the other side of the flashcard.

 Practice Word Finding

-The last thing you can do to do help learn words is by practicing different methods of word-finding.
-Try picking a random set of 7 letters and list which words you can make out of those letters.
-Then when you think you have found as many as you can, type the letters into an anagram solver and test your list.
+The last method you can use to learn words is practicing different ways of word-finding.
+Try picking a random set of seven letters and list which words you can make out of those letters.
+When you have found as many as you can, type the letters into an anagram solver and compare your list.

-Make note of the words you didn't get (especially the high-scoring ones) to be able to work on memorizing them.
+Make note of the words you didn’t get (especially the high-scoring ones), and work on memorizing them.
 This is a great strategy to discover new words and will work with any amount of letters.

 Another great way to practice is by playing other word games.
-Mobile games like Word Stitch or Wordimals challenge you to find words from a set of letters kind of like Scrabble.
-This can be a fun thing to do that helps train your way of thinking.
+Mobile games like Word Stitch or Wordimals challenge you to find words from a set of letters, similar to Scrabble.
+This is a fun way to train your way of thinking.

 Conclusion

 Overall, learning new words will take some time and effort but can be achieved much more easily with these methods.
-Start by creating a specific list of words that are either high-scoring or useful you want to learn.
-Work on self-quizzing and recalling those words from memory.
-And practice different ways to unscramble letters like playing other word games.
+Start by creating a specific list of words you want to learn.
+Work on self-quizzing and recalling those words from memory, and practice different ways to unscramble letters.

 Word Cheats uses cookies and collects your device’s advertising identifier and Internet protocol address.
 These enable personalized ads and analytics to improve our website.
 Learn more or opt out: Privacy Policy